How to make a hearty and delicious Irish potato soup.

 Stock

-Warm up your stock and have it ready to go to be added into the pot.
+Warm up your stock and have it ready to add to the pot.
 Having your stock hot will speed up the cooking process.
 Make sure to taste your stock before you use it for salt level.
 You don’t want a stock that is high in salt.

 If you love Irish Soup then make sure to try my Traditional Irish Vegetable Soup Recipe.